Robust ultra-shallow shadows

 \paragraph{Introduction.} Randomized measurements are a central tool for the estimation of observables on repeatedly prepared quantum states \cite{Eisert2020, Roth2021, Elben2022}.
-Applications abound \cite{Brydges2019, Huggins2022, Huang2022, Sack2022, Berg2022, Seif2023, Jnane2023, Abbas2023, Rath2023, Vermersch2023, Vitale2023, Denzler2023}.
+Applications abound \cite{Brydges2019, Huggins2022, Huang2022, Sack2022, Berg2022, Seif2023, Jnane2023, Abbas2023, Rath2023, Vermersch2023, Vitale2023, Denzler2023, Zhou2020, Liu2022}.
 Ref.~\cite{Huang2020} derived guarantees and proved optimality of linear estimation from bases measurements generated by global or local Clifford rotations and coined the term \quotes{classical shadows}.
-Besides optimality, an important contribution of Ref. \cite{Huang2020} is the efficiency of estimation from global Clifford rotations.
+Besides optimality, an important contribution of Ref.~\cite{Huang2020} is the efficiency of estimation from global Clifford rotations.
 For example, with the same classical shadow from constantly many state copies in the system size $n$, one can estimate many different pure state fidelities.
-In practice, however, harnessing this efficiency is typically not possible, since global Clifford rotations require the accurate implementation of \quotes{long} circuits of $\mathcal{O}(n^{2} / \log(n))$ many local gates \cite{Aaronson2004}.
-This obstacle has motivated the study of \quotes{shallow shadows}, where shorter circuits are employed to \quotes{interpolate} between local and global rotations \cite{Hu2021, Bu2022, Akhtar2022, Arienzo2022, Bertoni2022}.
+In practice, however, harnessing this efficiency is typically not possible, since global Clifford rotations require the accurate implementation of \quotes{long} circuits of $\order{n^{2} / \log(n)}$ many local gates \cite{Aaronson2004}.
+This obstacle has motivated the study of \quotes{shallow shadows}, where shorter circuits are employed to \quotes{interpolate} between local and global rotations \cite{Hu2023, Bu2022, Akhtar2023, Arienzo2023, Bertoni2024}.
+There is evidence that for certain observables classical shadows with global rotations can be approximately de-randomized to $\mathcal{O}(n\log(n))$ gates \cite{Bertoni2024}.
+On noisy intermediate-scale quantum (NISQ) hardware, however, even measurement circuits in this scaling regime are challenging.
+For the measurement, one typically wants to work with hardware-efficient circuits of very low depth.
+For clarity, we refer to such construction as \emph{ultra-shallow shadows}.